Click to jump to information for:

 If you require an accessible parking permit for the campus, please refer to the documents below which provide you with more information on the application process, frequently asked questions and the application form.

-All visitors must be pre booked through the Estates Services Department/security office.
+All visitors must be pre-booked through Campus Services/Security Office (contact details can be found on the right of this page).
 These visitors will be provided with a visitor parking permit and will continue to be able to park on campus at no additional charge.

 Public Parking on Campus